Comfortable, stylish, practical, breathable and waterproof - some options for men and women. In tweed, corduroy and moleskin.

 If you’re shopping for the best shooting breeks, here’s some help to discover your perfect pair.

-Whether you’re on a budget or want to splash out, we’ve picked out some comprehensive choices for you to be thinking about.
+Whether you’re on a budget or want to splash out, we’ve picked out top choices.

 We advise you on what to wear shooting, whether at the clay ground or in the field

 Shooting coats vary more than any other kind of shooting kit, but this pick of the best shooting coats span…

 A high waistband is flattering and stops a shirt flapping in the breeze.
 The matching tweed belt with a leather buckle gives a stylish finish to a pair of breeks that are not only warm and weather resistant but usefully quiet in the field.